opengeospatial/OGC-Technology-Trends/README.md

 # OGC-Technology-Trends
 Geospatial technology trends as tracked by the Open Geospatial Consortium (OGC) and the OGC Architecture Board (OAB) are listed on this and linked pages.
 A summary of all tracked Trends is provided in the mindmap.
 A set of Ripe Trends have been identified as summarized in the Trend Assessment.
 Also available is an overview of the [Technology Trends process](http://www.opengeospatial.org/OGCTechTrends).
+A ion-dpth quarterly report on OGC Tech Trends is prepared for OGC Principal Members and is available for purchase.

 Each Trend is linked to a GitHub issue - *Comments are welcome and encouraged on the issue linked to the trend*